NoelleDL/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

 I'm just as surprised as you are.
 From inspiring spirituality in the workplace to full-stack software developer.
-I want a position where I can continue the journey of crafting software - surprising myself and others with what is possible.
+I want a position where I can continue the journey of crafting software - astonishing myself and others with what is possible.
 I'm happiest as part of a team working toward a common goal.
 I value the people I collaborate with every day as much as the type of product we're creating together.

 ## Projects